 Describe the secretarial support and equipment provided for appointee.
-The recommended minimum is an office, secretarial support, PC with appropriate software, internet and email access, access to necessary laboratory information management systems (state which package is used) and access to current books and journals.
-State the facilities used for report generation (e.g. audiotapes, digital dictation, voice recognition).
+The recommended minimum is an office, secretarial support, PC with appropriate software, internet and email access, access to necessary laboratory and patient information management systems (state which package are used) and access to current books and journals.